smallrye/smallrye-stork/docs/docs/service-discovery/knative.md

 ## Dependency

-First, you need to add the Stork Kubernetes Service Discovery provider:
+First, you need to add the Stork Knative Service Discovery provider:

 ```xml
 <dependency>